Actindo-AG/Documentation/PIM/API/06_Variants.md

-# Variants
+# Variant products

-You can create, edit, delete, and list *PIM* variants via API.
-You can also create, edit, delete, and list variant sets.
+You can create, edit, delete, and list *PIM* variant products via API.
+The endpoint */Actindo.Modules.Actindo.PIM.Variants.create* allows you to manage variant products within an existing master product.

 The keys are customer-defined in *PIM*.
 Therefore, the fields displayed in the request samples should just serve as an example.

 > [Caution] If you modify a key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
 This means that the field may not be found when sending a request.
 In this case, you have to update the key, that is, the field, in your request body as well.

-## Create a variant to an existing master
+## Create a variant product

-Create a single or multiple variants at once to a existing master product.
+Create a single or multiple variant products at once to a existing master product.

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Variants.create